calyx-servicios/custom-ea/account_invoice_adaly_report/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

-This module create a new button to get a voucher PDF report from invoice.
+This module create a new button to get a voucher PDF report from invoice and adds a new image field in account invoice for qr.

 **Table of contents**